 Tongue inflammation; Tongue infection; Smooth tongue; Glossodynia; Burning tongue syndrome

-Tobacco, alcohol, hot foods, spices, or other irritants
+- Irritants such as tobacco, alcohol, hot foods, spices, or other irritants

-- Difficulty with chewing, swallowing, or speaking
+- Problems chewing, swallowing, or speaking

 - Smooth surface of the tongue

 - Sore, tender, or swollen tongue

 - Pale or bright red color to the tongue

 Rare symptoms or problems include

 Your dentist or health care provider will do an exam to look for: